alem-platform/backend/RSSHub/README.md

 - Implement an aggregation mechanism with a background timer
 - Add a worker pool for parallel feed processing
 - Use PostgreSQL for storage and configure database migrations
-- Add Redis for caching the latest articles
 - Create a `docker-compose.yml` file for local development
 - Finish by testing your application logic